arangodb/arangodb/Documentation/Books/Manual/ReleaseNotes/NewFeatures33.md

   - `--log.thread-name true`: this new option will log the name of the ArangoDB thread that triggered the log message.
 Will have meaningful output on Linux only

+- make the ArangoShell (arangosh) refill its collection cache when a yet-unknown collection is first accessed.
+This fixes the following problem when working with the shell while in another shell or by another process a new collection is added:

+      arangosh1> db._collections();  // shell1 lists all collections
+      arangosh2> db._create("test"); // shell2 now creates a new collection 'test'
+      arangosh1> db.test.insert({}); // shell1 is not aware of the collection created
+                                     // in shell2, so the insert will fail